-Our RDM is a four-year pilot for our residential and small business customers that began with the 2016 calendar year.
-Our RDM takes into account differences between the sales levels authorized for the Test Year in our present multi-year rate plan (baseline) and actual sales from all sources, including weather.
-The RDM adjustment is calculated to match the actual electric revenue per customer as calculated in the RDM, to the electric revenue per customer level approved by the Commission.
+Our RDM was a four-year pilot for our residential and small business customers that began with the 2016 calendar year and ended with the 2019 calendar year.
+Our RDM took into account differences between the sales levels authorized for the Test Year in the 2016-2019 multi-year rate plan (baseline) and actual sales from all sources, including weather.
+The RDM adjustments were calculated to match the actual electric revenue per customer as calculated in the RDM, to the electric revenue per customer level approved by the Commission.
 This may result in a surcharge or credit for each of the customer classes - with surcharges subject to a three percent cap.
 We perform the calculations each calendar year, and implement the resulting adjustments on customer bills the following April, which remain in effect for a 12-month period.
-The majority of customers' bills continues to be based on their actual usage.
+The majority of customers' bills continue to be based on their actual usage.
 Therefore, customers can still lower their bills if they reduce their electric consumption.

-For the 2018 calendar year, our RDM calculations result in an approximate overall \$13.0 million of revenues above the baseline due primarily to a warmer than normal summer.
-The RDM adjustment results in credits for all three RDM classes.
-The average monthly credit for a residential non-space heating customer is \$0.98; \$0.99 for a residential space heating customer; and \$0.18 for the average small C&I non-demand customer.
+For the 2019 calendar year, our RDM calculations result in an approximate overall \$27.0 million of revenues below the baseline.
+We believe the main driver for the decrease in 2019 actual sales as compared to the baseline sales was our cumulative CIP results since 2016 and other efficiency gains from customer actions not counted in CIP.
+The RDM adjustment results in surcharges for all three RDM classes.
+The average monthly surcharge for a residential non-space heating customer is \$1.79; \$0.45 for a residential space heating customer; and \$2.31 for the average small C&I non-demand customer.

-We discuss the 2018 RDM results and the impacts to the RDM classes in more detail in this Annual Report.
-We also provide the information the Commission's past Orders require - including the annual review criteria from the June 19, 2009 Order setting revenue decoupling criteria and standards in Docket No. E,G999/CI-08-132, and our preliminary CIP results for 2018.
-The CIP results are preliminary because we are due to file our final 2018 CIP results April 1, 2019 as part of our annual CIP Status Report and 2019/2020 Electric CIP Adjustment Factor Petition.
+As this is the final year of the pilot program, in addition to providing specific 2019 RDM results and class impacts, we provide a summary of these for the full 2016-2019 pilot period.
+We also provide the information the Commission's past Orders require - including the annual review criteria from the June 19, 2009 Order setting revenue decoupling criteria and standards in Docket No. E,G999/CI-08-132, and our preliminary CIP results for 2019.2 We also provide a pilot period summary of CIP results.